cjacks04/cjacks04.github.io/index.md

 layout: homepage
 ---

-Corey Jackson is an Assistant Professor at the University of Wisconsin-Madison [The Information School](https://ischool.wisc.edu/), where he leads research at the intersection of Human-Computer Interaction (HCI), Computer-Supported Cooperative Work (CSCW), and social computing.
-His work focuses on designing and analyzing socio-technical systems that enhance collective competence, foster motivation, and integrate diverse perspectives into high-stakes decision-making contexts.
+Corey Jackson, Ph.D. is an Assistant Professor at the University of Wisconsin-Madison [The Information School](https://ischool.wisc.edu/), where he leads research at the intersection of Human-Computer Interaction (HCI), Computer-Supported Cooperative Work (CSCW), and social computing.
+Corey's work focuses on designing and analyzing socio-technical systems that enhance collective competence, foster motivation, and integrate diverse perspectives into high-stakes decision-making contexts.

 ## Research Interests